XRPLF/xrpl-dev-portal/content/tutorials/tasks/use-xrpl-sidechains/submit-cross-chain-transaction.md

 ---
 html: submit-cross-chain-transactions.html
 parent: use-xrpl-sidechains.html
+seo:
-blurb: Steps to submit a cross-chain transaction, using a bridge.
+    description: Steps to submit a cross-chain transaction, using a bridge.
 labels:
   - Interoperability
 ---